This post has been published on the 'London Progressive Journal' website on 24th December 2013.

 The Novocaine's new singles Freedom Please & Till Death have my artwork White Noise on the cover (click on the links).
 This new sound connects with metal in a really original way, while keeping what's

 A print of my painting A Parable of A Physicist And Twin Torsos, with text from myself and Professor Caslav Brukner of the Faculty of Physics at the University of Vienna, will be included in the poster session of a new workshop on quantum biology

 I am contributing artwork to the workshop, “Hitting the Target?” - How New Capabilities Are Shaping Contemporary International Intervention in 12 July 2012 - 13 July 2012 at cii – the Centre for International Intervention, School of Politics, University of Surrey in the UK.
 There

 Late last year I was interviewed by Dr Jocelynne A. Scutt, a fellow Australian with a distinguished career in international human rights law for The Art of the Possible, the Cambridge University Journal of Politics .
-She brought a completely different perspective to my art
+Although it was a short-lived postgrad journal for

 Thank you to Wik Wikholm for his post about my art in the September Media section of GLBTQ - the world's largest encyclopedia of lgbtq culture.